erlv/libPerformanceMatters/docs/cpu_notes.md

 ### Hard Disk

-## Why we need optimization based on the memory hierarchy
+### Why we need optimization based on the memory hierarchy

+## The normal Operation cost supported by CPU

 ## How to Optimize the code